regou/justore/README.md

 ### Advanced usage

 - `store.write(key,data [,options])`

-will write data to the store, return a Promise
+    Will write data to the store, return a Promise

     ```js
     options:{
       mute:false, //Boolean if true,change the store without trigger change events